Top-ranked Barty ousted at Wimbledon

-American Alison Riske upset World No. 1 Ashleigh Barty in a fourth-round match at Wimbledon on Monday.
+American Alison Riske upset World No. 1 Ashleigh Barty in a fourth-round match at Wimbledon on Monday, while another American, Coco Gauff, saw her dream run end.

 Barty won 15 matches in a row and entered with a chance to win consecutive Grand Slam titles following a French Open championship.
 She won the first set, but Riske stormed back to take down the Australian 3-6, 6-2, 6-3.